Lead Generation Tools

 Yes, kind of … You’ll only be able to add one Turnstile, and one Call to Action to your video.
 You can add as many Annotation links as you’d like.
 The other big thing to keep in mind — these cannot overlap, so they’ll have to be presented one at a time.
 But this video timeline is totally acceptable, if that’s what you’re into:

-Why can’t I remove the Skip Button on a CTA?
+Why can’t I remove the skip button on a CTA?

 The logic behind disabling the Skip option is due mostly to the nature of a Call to Action.
 Since it can appear anywhere in the video it’s sort of fruitless for it to not be skippable, since it blocks the rest of the content from being visible.
 There’s really no point in having anything after a CTA if someone can’t skip it.
 The viewer is sort of just stuck there.